tearust/binio/examples/README.md

 # Hello example
 ## Gist

-### Make a Reactangle around two Points
+### Make a Rectangle around two Points

 There are two projects in the `hello` example.
 The hello-host and hello-wasm.

 Hello-host is running in the wasmtime host app.
 It create two `Point` values.
-Use a `do_compute` function inside the Hello-wasm module to calculate the minimize Reactangle to hold around those two points.
+Use a `do_compute` function inside the Hello-wasm module to calculate the minimize Rectangle to hold around those two points.

 The Hello-wasm module takes two input `Point` value and return the `Rantangle` value back to the host.

-The `Point` and `React` data structure:
+The `Point` and `Rect` data structure:

 ```
 pub struct Point {